Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 These results clearly show that <b>Morgan (with chirality), Topological Torsion (with chirality), and MapChiral fingerprints</b> can distinguish between R- and S-enantiomers of thalidomide, while classical RDKit and MACCS fingerprints cannot.
 The sensitivity of each fingerprint depends on its algorithm and parameters:
 </p>
 <ul>
-<li><b>MapChiral</b> encodes atom-pair and chiral information globally, making it robust to the radius parameter and highly effective at distinguishing enantiomers—even when their overall structures are very similar.</li>
+<li><b>MapChiral</b> encodes atom-pair and chiral information globally, making it robust to the radius parameter and highly effective at distinguishing enantiomers, even when their overall structures are very similar.</li>
 <li><b>Morgan (chiral)</b> fingerprints show improved discrimination as the radius increases, capturing more extended chiral environments.</li>
 <li><b>Topological Torsion (with chirality)</b> also distinguishes enantiomers, sometimes even more stringently than Morgan in this example.</li>
 <li><b>RDKit and MACCS</b> fingerprints return perfect similarity (1.000), confirming their inability to capture stereochemical differences.</li>